NVIDIA/tensorrt-laboratory/README.md

 starts a subshell after the initial 1000 requests have been sent.

 Three clients are available:
-  * `trt-sync-client.x` - send a blocking inference request to the service and waits for the response.
+  * `client-sync.x` - send a blocking inference request to the service and waits for the response.
 Only 1 request is ever in-flight at a given time.
-  * `trt-async-client.x` - the async client is capable of issuing multiple in-flight requests.
+  * `client-async.x` - the async client is capable of issuing multiple in-flight requests.
      Note: the load-balancer is limited to 1000 outstanding requests per client before circuit- breaking.
 Running more than 1000 requests will trigger 503 if targeting the envoy load- balancer.